Boston College Supplemental Essays 2025-2026: Writing Tips + Examples

 Consider these ideas when brainstorming:

-- Classroom discussions.
-A debate in school might have challenged your viewpoint on history, politics, or morality.
-For example, a discussion in history class about the American Dream made you realize that not everyone starts with the same opportunities.
+• Classroom discussions.
+A debate in school might have challenged your viewpoint on history, morality, or privilege.
+For example, a discussion about the American Dream made you realize that not everyone starts with the same opportunities.

-- Cultural or religious perspectives.
-Conversations about identity, faith, or customs can open your mind to new ways of thinking.
+• Cultural or religious perspectives.
+Conversations about identity, faith, or customs can open your mind to other ways of living.
 For example, a friend may have explained why they fast during Ramadan, giving you a new appreciation for discipline and spirituality.

 No matter what topic you choose, the key is to show personal growth.
 The best essays reveal how a conversation made you see the world a little differently, even if you didn’t completely change your mind.